-In December of 2012, President Barack Obama appointed Sarah to the President’s Global Development Council, where she advises him and key administration leaders on effective practices and policies for U.S. foreign assistance.
-Also in 2012, President Bill Clinton tapped Sarah to serve as an Advisor to the Clinton Global Initiative.
+In December 2012, President Barack Obama appointed Sarah to the President’s Global Development Council, where she served as an advisor to the Administration until January 2017.
+Also in 2012, former President Bill Clinton tapped Sarah to serve as an Advisor to the Clinton Global Initiative.
 In 2010, United States Secretary of State Hillary Clinton appointed Sarah to represent ICRW on the U.S. Commission to UNESCO.

-Prior to her leadership at ICRW, Sarah lived in sub-Saharan Africa for more than a decade, managing signature programs for CARE.
+Prior to ICRW, Sarah lived in sub-Saharan Africa for more than a decade, managing signature programs for Care International.
 Through her work, she focused on addressing the social and economic vulnerability of marginalized populations, strengthening civil society in post-conflict settings, and promoting participatory development of underserved urban and rural communities.
-Prior to her work in Africa, Sarah managed the Center for International Health, which she co-founded in 1987, at the Boston University School of Public Health.
-Through academic studies in France and long-time residence in francophone Africa, Sarah is a proficient French speaker.
+Prior to her work with Care in Africa, Sarah managed the Center for International Health, which she co-founded in 1987, at the Boston University School of Public Health.